smileslab/probe_truth_docs/docs/api/upload.md

 `Authorization: Bearer YOUR_API_KEY`

-Security: API access is IP whitelisted.
+API is accessible from whitelisted IPs.
 Ensure your IP is registered with ProbeTruth.
 SecurityScorecard tools are used to validate service security.

 ---

 ## Supported Media Types